 During the year ended December 31, 2013, the Organization entered into an operating lease in Providence, Rhode Island under the terms of a non-cancelable lease.
 The original term of this lease was three years.
-In 2016, the lease terms were amended to extend until 2020.
-The lease calls for monthly rent payments of \$763.
+In 2016, the lease terms were amended to extend until January 2020.
+The lease called for monthly rent payments of \$763.
+After January 2020, the lease was extended again and the monthly rent payments increased to \$799 until January 2022.

 During the year ended December 31, 2014, the Organization entered into an operating lease for office space located in Boston, Massachusetts under the terms of a non-cancelable lease.
 The original term of this lease was five years and four months.
 The lease called for monthly rent payments ranging from \$5,608 to \$6,278 per month during the term of the lease.
+The lease ended April 2020 and was not renewed.